giantswarm/docs/src/content/support/training-catalog/index.md

 [_Team Planeteers_](https://www.giantswarm.io/about)

-- What are the most common mistakes we have seen in 10 years of experience?
+- What are the most common mistakes we've seen in 10 years of experience?
 - How do we make deployments Cloud Native?
 - How do we ensure proper scalability?
 - How do we debug issues in a `Kubernetes` cluster?